RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/dynamics.md

 #### SUMMARY

-After this chapter, you should have a solid understanding of the structure of a robot’s dynamic model:
+After this section, you should have a solid understanding of the structure of a robot’s dynamic model:

 $$
 \tau = M(\theta)\ddot{\theta} + c(\theta, \dot{\theta}) + g(\theta)